- Found a stray dog?

 Our officers can only collect a stray that has been contained or handed into a local veterinary surgery.
 We do not have the capacity to chase loose dogs.

-If you find a stray dog during our normal office hours (Monday-Thursday 9am-5pm, Friday 9am-4.30pm), please call us on 01480 388388 and we will arrange for an officer to come and collect the dog.
+If you find a stray dog during our normal office hours (Monday to Friday 9am to 4.30pm), please call us on 01480 388388 and we will arrange for an officer to come and collect the dog.

-Alternatively, if you are able, you can take the dog to Wood Green, the Animals' Charity.
+Alternatively, if you are able, you can take the dog to Wood Green, the Animals' Charity, King's Bush Farm, London Road, Godmanchester, PE29 2NH.

 If you find a stray dog outside our normal office hours you can: